 R-7.2/4: The MG is required to support the renegotiations of the security parameters for an existing TLS session.
 The renegotiation behaviour may be defined by the TLS profile or may be provided by the MGC prior to the actual bearer path coupled TLS session renegotiation.

-Editor’s note (2012-04): The assumption is that the MGC will not be actively involved in the renegotiation procedure..
+NOTE: There is the assumption that the MGC will be not actively involved in the renegotiation procedure.

 R-7.2/5: The MG is required to support the session resume as specified by the TLS RFCs.

 R-7.2/6: The MG is required to support the authentication procedures as specified by the TLS profile.

-R-7.2/7: In case the MG is required to verify a signed certificated received from the remote TLS endpoint, the list of root certificates is required to be used as defined by the TLS profile.
+R-7.2/7: In case the MG is required to verify a signed certificated received from the remote TLS endpoint, the MG is required to use the list of root certificates associated to the TLS profile.

-Editor’s notes: 1) list of root certificates as part of the TLS profile?
-2) 2012-09 meeting - Comment by SG17 (see LS in AVD-4352, http://wftp3.itu.int/av-arch/avc-site/2009-2012/1209_Bri/AVD-4352.zip ): The term root certificate is not used in X.509.
-A long discussion did not come up with a clear definition of a root entity.
-The term trust anchor is now used for the entity, and the term trust anchor information is used for the information associated with a trust anchor to be placed in relying parties (typically a self-signed certificate).
+NOTE: The "root certificate" concept might be replaced in a future release of this Recommendation by "trust anchor" information, see [b-IETF RFC 5914, b-ITU-T X.509].

 8 Requirements on TLS procedures

 8.1 Selection of the TLS domain